codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-google.md

 max-width="90%"
 %}

 Save the file locally.
 Go back to the Codefresh settings and fill in the fields

 * `JSON Keyfile` - enter contents of the JSON file
 * `Admin email` -  The user that has access to `admin.google.com`

-### Create a custom schema for user accounts
+### Sync users by assigning custom schema to user accounts
-In the Google Directory API and create the custom schema for user accounts.
+Use this method to sync only those users who have been assigned the user role with the custom schema.

 1. Navigate to the [Google Directory API](https://developers.google.com/admin-sdk/directory/v1/reference/schemas/insert?authuser=1).
 1. Add the following schema: